Emancipation Proclamation: Topics in Chronicling America

 In 1863, more than 3.5 million enslaved African Americans in the Confederate states were declared free.
 This guide provides access to material related to "Emancipation Proclamation" in the Chronicling America digital collection of historic newspapers.

-Riding on the crest of the Antietam victory, President Lincoln boldly mandates the freedom of all American slaves.
+Riding on the crest of the Antietam victory, President Lincoln mandates the freedom of all American slaves in the states that had seceded.
 Interpreted by Southerners as an unconstitutional and “gross outrage upon the rights of private property” and by abolitionists as a pivotal step for human rights, the Emancipation Proclamation commands an undeniable importance for the civil war and beyond.
 Read more about it!

 The information in this guide focuses on primary source materials found in the digitized historic newspapers from the digital collection Chronicling America.